Regulatory actions for Nov. 30, 2023

 No Comments

-Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Arcutis, Biocardia, Biocryst, Italfarmaco, Karuna, KSQ, Oxford, Pasithea, Projenx, Uniqure, Valo.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Transit Scientific.

 Briefs